Skip to content

 Ergo Rust Node is an experimental Rust implementation of an Ergo node.
 It is not the reference client; use the Scala Ergo reference client for production unless a release explicitly says otherwise.

-Current development areas include mining endpoint support, NiPoPoW bootstrapping, RequestModifiers serving, mempool/API work, peer penalties, and reducing accidental bans from malformed or repeated requests.
+Current development areas include mining endpoint support, NiPoPoW bootstrapping, RequestModifiers serving, mempool/API work, peer penalties, indexer behavior, API parity, and validation against JVM behavior.

 Implementation notes#

-• Mainnet validation work exposed sigma-rust edge cases.
-The log records consensus/compatibility fixes around context-extension ordering, v6 opcode parsing, JIT costing, lazy constant resolution, and pre-JIT compatibility paths.
+• Mainnet validation work exposed sigma-rust edge cases around context-extension ordering, v6 opcode parsing, JIT costing, lazy constant resolution, and pre-JIT compatibility paths.

 • The peer-penalty system was designed to integrate with fail2ban, but repeated or malformed request behavior still needed tuning during April testing.